-The list surprised me for all was unfamiliar with, so I began to look songs up and listen, either on streaming services or You Tube, where I found myself gravitating to what has not been touched-up; remastered material usually strikes me as being too bright and brittle — unrepresentative of my memory of their sound.
+The list surprised me for all I was unfamiliar with, so I began to look songs up and listen, either on streaming services or You Tube, and found myself gravitating to what had not been touched-up; remastered material usually strikes me as being too bright and brittle — unrepresentative of my memory of their sound.
 Sometimes I even prefer the unfinished takes, as with this pretty and simple “Here, There, and Everywhere”.

 Apparently I had stopped listening closely to the Beatles sometime before Revolver, because that McCartney gem and “For No One” — two songs which perhaps would not have appealed much to me as an 8 year old — just completely knocked me out.
 I developed a burning earworm of “HT&E”, right down to the fingersnaps, and it stayed with me for for two solid weeks.
 I didn’t really mind.

 So, I’ve been listening to a lot of old Beatles stuff, and arguing with the Vulture list in my head (“If I Fell” deserves to be higher than #62 on the strength of that heavenly and hypnotic, intimate and wholly unmatched Lennon-McCartney harmony, alone), and its’ been fun, although seeing old videos of young women completely out of their heads, letting loose of repressed or pent-up sexual energy — and the increasingly powerful strange god of the zeitgeist that it helped along — is sometimes disturbing.